tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 You have to implement that mapping on AEM – because AEM needs to know how to render links according to that truncated format.

-But do not rely only on AEM.
+But do not rely on AEM, only.
 If you do, you would have paths like `/home.html` in your cache's root directory.
 Now, is that the "home" for the Finish or German or the Canadian website?
-And if there is a file `/home.html` in the dispatcher, how does the dispatcher know that this has to be invalidated when an invalidation request for `/content/brand/fi/fi/home` comes in.
+And if there is a file `/home.html` in the Dispatcher, how does the Dispatcher know that this has to be invalidated when an invalidation request for `/content/brand/fi/fi/home` comes in.

 We have seen a project that had separate docroots for each domain.
 It was a nightmare to debug and maintain – and actually we never saw it running flawlessly.

 We could solve the problems by re-structuring the cache.
 We had a single docroot for all domains, and invalidation requests could be handled 1:1 as all files on the server started with `/content`.

 The truncating part was also very easy.
-AEM generated truncated links due to an according configuration in the `/etc/map` configuration.
+AEM generated truncated links due to an according configuration in `/etc/map`.

 Now when a request `/home.html` is hitting the Dispatcher, first thing that happens is applying a rewrite rule that internally expands the path.